yusuf-wadi/mun-ching/README.md

 ### Data Collection

-- _8.26.22_ attempted to get transcripts from alexanderstreet.com,<br>
+- _8.26.22_ Attempted a webscrape to get valuable data
-  but that failed miserably (javascript, login, no institutional access)
+  Failed miserably
 - _8.26.22_ realized I could use GPT3 itself to create the conversations. they would be just general enough and well written enough to <br>
   to pass as real prompt and response
 - _8.26.22_ used the file JSONLprep.py to turn the text file transcripts.txt into a suitable JSONL file
 - _8.27.22_ created a script to generate therapist sessions with gpt3 itself
 - _8.27.22_ data is saved and parsed with new methods to comply with jsonl
-- _3:14 AM 9/5/2022_ The big data has been caught. alexanderstreet.com has been conquered.
+- _3:14 AM 9/5/2022_ The big data has been caught.
 Alhamdulilah.
 ### Fine tuning

 - _8.27.22_ opened the project folder in wsl, set my OPENAI_API_KEY variable, then ran the finetuning script